Mat Latos: New Jersey Jackals

 On April 10, 2018, Latos signed with the New Jersey Jackals of the independent Can-Am League.
 During a game on June 9, Latos threw at a batter after another player collided with his catcher.
 The batter charged the mound, and a brawl ensued, leading to Latos's ejection.

 Latos finished the 2018 season with a record of 5-4 and ERA of 3.18 in 29 games pitched (10 games started), accumulating 4 saves.
 In 76 1/3 innings pitched, Latos allowed only 66 hits, 31 walks, and struck out 87.

-On September 3, Latos was the starting first baseman in the Jackals 6-5 win over the Quebec Capitales, his first professional game at any position other than pitcher.
+On September 3, Latos was the starting first baseman in the Jackals 6–5 win over the Québec Capitales, his first professional game at any position other than pitcher.
 Latos went 3-for-4 at the plate with two doubles and a run scored.
 On defense, Latos had eight putouts and was part of a 4-6-3 double play.

 Following the conclusion of the season, Latos was released by the Jackals on October 3, 2018.

 Southern Maryland Blue Crabs

 On March 28, 2019, Latos signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
 He became a free agent following the season.
+In 50 games 51 innings of relief he went 4–5 with a stellar 1.06 ERA with 39 strikeouts and 25 saves.

 New Jersey Jackals (second stint)

 On January 29, 2020, Latos signed with the New Jersey Jackals of the Frontier League.
 On December 14, 2020, Latos had his contract exercised for the 2021 season.
+He did not appear in a game during the 2020 season.

 Southern Maryland Blue Crabs (second stint)

 On March 26, 2021, Latos was traded to the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball in exchange for a player to be named later.
+In 43 appearances for Southern Maryland, he compiled a 2–5 record and 2.76 ERA with 46 strikeouts and 24 saves across 42 1/3 innings pitched.
+Latos became a free agent following the season.

-He became a free agent following the season.
-On March 8, 2022, Latos re-signed with the Blue Crabs for the 2022 season.
+On March 8, 2022, Latos re-signed with the Blue Crabs.
+He made 39 appearances for the team during the season, registering a 4–3 record and 4.46 ERA with 40 strikeouts and 25 saves over 38 1/3 innings of work.
+Latos became a free agent following the season.

+Coaching career

+On February 26, 2024, Latos was announced as the bench coach for the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.